 Do – manage your online presence carefully

 While I don’t advocate deletion of everything, there are some things you can do to manage your social networks in a way that is hater-unfriendly.
 One of the best things you can do is delete anything old.
 You probably don’t remember the inane shit that you wrote five years ago on Twitter and neither does anyone else, but haters sure as hell will do their best to trawl through all of your history to dig up whatever silly stuff you said ages ago and then file reports on it to try and get your account shut down.
-You can use programs like TweetDelete to get rid of all your years-old stuff that you may have forgotten about, this will make you fairly immune to such attacks.
+You can use programs like TweetDelete to get rid of all your years-old stuff that you may have forgotten about, this will make you fairly immune to such attacks (Tweetdelete’s free option can only delete 3000 tweets in one pass however, if you value your account and need to cleanse a very large account with tweets in the several thousands it’s worth paying them $15 and uploading them your tweet.js file so they can delete your entire tweet history in one hit).
 Also remove any unnecessary private details from your social media that might interest the low-tier detectives, spies and hackers amongst the fandoms who are harassing you.
 Where you go to school or work, any location tracking or places you routinely visit, even something as simple as your birthdate can be used against you easily.

 Another thing to be mindful of is how context can be twisted, even if you’re obeying the rules.
 Humans who moderate social networks are usually living in a foreign country and may have a limited grasp on language skills and commonly understood cultural touchpoints that you may take for granted.
 These underpaid linguistically-challenged employees might not realise that when you’re talking about how you “wish someone were dead” that you’re actually talking about a fictional character in a fantasy novel, so when the report comes through from the k-pop fans for “threatening violence or physical harm” the social network employees will possibly act on it and suspend your account.
 This sounds ludicrous but happens more often than you might think.
 Avoid any and all references to things like self-harm, bullying, death, racism, sexual violence in any context whatsoever, even the most benign, and be aware that one fragment of a longer statement or thread can be easily taken out of context.